-"Generally the world 'soul' in the ordinary version should be life."
-Ashley S. Johnson, Founder and president of the Johnson Bible College, "The Resurrection And The Future Life," Page 336, 1913, Knoxville Lithographing Company.
+Ashley S. Johnson, founder and president of the Johnson Bible College: "Generally the world 'soul' in the ordinary version should be life," "The Resurrection And The Future Life," page 336, 1913, Knoxville Lithographing Company.

-MAN "BECAME A LIVING BEING" Genesis 1:26 "Then God said, 'Let Us make MAN in Our image," not "Let Us make the soul of man in Our Image" Genesis 2:7.
-"Then the Lord formed MAN of dust from the ground and breathed into his nostrils the breath of life; [not breathed into the body an immortal undying no substance soul, but the breath of life, which both men and animals have], and MAN became a living being."
+MAN "BECAME A LIVING BEING" Genesis 1:26 "Then God said, 'Let Us make MAN in Our image,'" not "Let Us make a soul in Our Image and put this soul in MAN unto the death of the MAN it is in."
+Genesis 2:7 "Then the Lord formed MAN of dust from the ground and breathed into his nostrils the breath of life; (not breathed into the body an immortal undying no substance soul, but breathed into "man" the breath of life, which both men and animals have), and MAN became a living being."
 Not a body + an immortal soul, but "a living being."
 Not two beings, a body being (a person) with an-inter invisible soul being living in the person.
-How can the breath of life (breathing) in your nose be an immortal something that dose not breathe?
+How can the breath of life in your nose (breathing) be an immortal something that dose not breathe?
+The same "man" that was created "in the image of God" is the same "man" that was created "male and female."
+It is "man" that was created "male and female," man that is in the "image of God," not an immaterial something in "man."

-The body of dust + the breath of life = a living soul [a living being-nehphesh], Genesis 2:7.
+The body of dust + the breath of life = a living soul (a living being-nehphesh), Genesis 2:7.
 The breath of life without the body would not be a person or animal.
-It would not be a living being, not a nehphesh.
-ALL living creatures, whether they are animals or sea-dwelling creatures, are souls [nehpheshs-living beings].
+The breath of life without the body would not be an immortal living being, not a nehphesh.
+ALL living creatures, whether they are animals or sea-dwelling creatures are souls (nehpheshs-living beings).